-Mortrissant brandished the skull overhead as a peal of thunder rolled overhead.
-The waves crashing against the shore grew louder for a moment, and Mortrissant paused, ‘Why’s it gone quiet?’
+Mortrissant brandished the skull overhead as a peal of thunder bounced off the thunderheads.
+The waves crashing against the shore grew louder for a moment, and Mortrissant stopped his laughter, ‘Why’s it gone quiet?’

 He followed her eyes; the building’s round the square looked like they’d never moved.

 ‘Time to go,’ he said and Princesse made as if to follow.
 ‘Not you, you stay.’